JohnAskew/titanic/README.md

 It serves to point out a hint, from the output derived from running the raw data visualization programs starting with 00x- (000-xxx, 001-xxx, 002-xxx).
 The data does not fit or produce the training answers, which can be mapped to a simple line.
 We should consider using a more accurate model.

+#### 021-titanic-predict-decision-tree.py
+The point of this module is to prove you can't just take predictions as being true and as accurate as they report.
+Sad, I know.
+We start with simple decision tree models, where we now are exposed to tuning a model using options (parameters and their arguments).
+The first decision tree model is just a simple model, with only one option being tuned.
+An output file of predictions is generated and can be uploaded to the kaggle.com's "Titanic competition" website for judging the actual results.

+There is a second model, which is a generalized decision tree.
+Here we specify more options to further tune the model.
+The model paragraph being tuned appears as:
+##### generalized_tree = tree.DecisionTreeClassifier(
+     random_state = 42
+    ,max_depth =10
+    ,min_samples_split =5 ...
+Feel free to play around with these options and observe how changing each parameter's argument can impact the reported prediction results displayed in the command line output.
+The conclusion is the prediction result listed in the command line output, as well as a prediction results csv file, which too, can be uploaded to kaggle.com for judging the actual results of our model.
+Be prepared for a let-down, but chins high and chests out, as we run the next models, our accuracy does truly improve.